Soriyai68/BOOKING_SYSTEM_API/docs/api/theaters.md

 # Theaters API

-The Theaters API provides endpoints for managing movie theaters, including their relationships with locations, screens, capacity management, and operational status.
+The Theaters API provides endpoints for managing movie theaters, including their relationships with locations, halls, capacity management, and operational status.

 ## Base URL
 ```